Your search produced

 Requirements for students Students should be aware of the Programme Requirements before applying.
 How students can enrol: After you complete the nomination, your students will receive an email containing their account username and a link to activate it.
 Academic curriculum International Curriculum Students should be aware of the differences of the calendars.
 For Non-EU students: Post-admission procedure NON-EU Students must apply for a STUDY VISA to study and live in Italy.
 Fiscal Code The Codice Fiscale, or Fiscal Code, is a unique identification code for each individual person issued by the Italian Tax Authority (Agenzia delle Entrate) and is mandatory for many official documents, housing private contracts, online purchases and money transfers.
 Advise your students to get started on their housing application through our housing provider MIL Service after the nomination deadline and not to wait until the end of the application process.
 Welcome to Cattolica with pre-arrival info (May/November) International Curriculum Online registration (June-July/December) Orientation event registration (July/January).

 Home Short programmes Study Summer programmes Summer programmes.
 Summer programmes Explore a unique and enriching academic experience in one of Europe's most vibrant cities.
 Whether you are interested in enhancing your knowledge in a specific field, immersing yourself in Italian culture, or simply seeking a memorable study abroad experience, Università Cattolica has something to offer.
 You are viewing Overview Academic Offer Housing Applications Post-admissions for Non-EU students Combine short-term courses from different academic areas.
-Language of instruction: English Contact hours and credits: 44 contact hours / 6 ECTS credits each course Programme Highlights: Academic Excellence : Our programs cover a wide range of disciplines, from business and fashion to health science and cultural studies.
+Language of instruction: English Contact hours and credits: 44 contact hours / 6 ECTS credits each course Programme Highlights: Academic Excellence : Our programmes cover a wide range of disciplines, from business and fashion to health science and cultural studies.
 Cultural Immersion : Both Milan, a global fashion and design hub, and Rome, the political and historical capital of the country, are the perfect backdrop for a summer filled with cultural exploration.
-Flexible Duration : Whether you can join us for 2 weeks or 2 months, our flexible program duration caters to various schedules.
+Flexible Duration : Whether you can join us for 2 weeks or 2 months, our flexible programme duration caters to various schedules.

 Post-admissions for Non-EU students